davemacdo/vuepress-curriculum/docs/comp-2/unit-2/non-classical-research-and-listening.md

+---
-Title: Non-classical Research and Listening
+title: Non-classical Research and Listening
+---

 Gunther Schuller (1925 - 2015) created the term "the Third Stream" in a 1957 lecture to describe music that was neither jazz nor classical music.
 As a performer, Schuller had played horn in the New York Metropolitan Opera orchestra _and_ with Miles Davis's "Birth of the Cool" nonet!
 The Third Stream was his way of thinking about a new kind of music that was neither jazz nor classical, but combined elements of each.